Product Information Management

 What is PIM - Product Information Management?

-Your PIM - Product Information Management System - is a tool for product data management.
-It is used to store and manage product-related attributes (e.g., colors, weights, etc.), texts (product descriptions in various lengths and languages), as well as categories and assortments.
-Thus, a PIM system serves as the single point of truth for product master data within the company.
-Product information enters the PIM system through upstream systems, where it is consolidated and refined.
-One such refinement is content translation.
-These refined contents, often combined with digital assets from DAM systems, are then used for print and electronic catalogs, websites, e-commerce applications, data distribution to retailers, or platforms.
-The typical technical foundation is an SQL system.
+Your PIM – Product Information Management System – is a tool for product data management.
+It is used for storing and managing product-related attributes (e.g., colors, weights, etc.), texts (product descriptions in various lengths and languages), as well as categories and assortments.
+A PIM system thus serves as the single point of truth for product master data within the company.
+Product information enters the PIM via upstream systems, where it is consolidated and enriched.
+One such enrichment is the translation of content.
+These enriched contents are then used—often combined with digital assets from DAM systems—for print and electronic catalogs, websites and e-commerce applications, as well as for data distribution to retail or platforms.
+The technical foundation is typically an SQL system.

 Why do companies need PIM - Product Information Management?